apache/accumulo-website/pages/how-to-contribute.md

 ## Issues

-Accumulo uses [JIRA] to track bugs and new features.
+Any contribution should have a corresponding issue.
+Accumulo uses [JIRA] for issue tracking.
 Before creating an issue, you will need to create an [Apache JIRA account][jira-signup].
-If you need help finding an issue, check out the [open issues labeled for newbies][newbie-issues] or [contact us][contact].
+If you need help finding an issue to work on, check out the [open issues labeled for newbies][newbie-issues] or [contact us][contact].

 ## Repositories